-- (1) A person who ordinarily resides in the Restricted Area may leave the premises in the following circumstances: - (a) for emergency purposes; or - (b) as required or authorised by law; or - (c) for purposes relating to the administration of justice, including, but not limited to, attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (d) to attend a place of worship, if that place of worship is operating in accordance with the Restricted Activity Directions (Restricted Areas) (No. 8); or - (e) to attend a community facility, if that facility is operating in accordance with the Restricted Activity Directions (Restricted Areas) (No. 8); or - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who does not have a driver's licence to or from work, to obtain educational services, or to the ordinary place of residence of a person with whom they are in an intimate personal relationship. - (g) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (h) for purposes relating to, or associated with, dealing in residential property, including attending a private inspection of a residential property organised in accordance with the Restricted Activity Directions (Restricted Areas) (No. 8) and the Restricted Activity Directions (Non-Melbourne) (No. 3); or Note: if at the start of the stay at home period a person has a signed contract for a residential property which is scheduled to settle during the stay at home period, dealing with that residential property may continue.
-Similarly if a person is a residential tenant whose lease is expiring during the stay at home period, dealing with residential property may continue. - (i) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (j) if the person ordinarily resides outside Victoria, for the purposes of leaving Victoria; or - (k) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (l) for the purposes of national security.
+- (1) A person who ordinarily resides in the Restricted Area may leave the premises in the following circumstances:

+- (a) for emergency purposes; or

+- (b) as required or authorised by law; or

+- (c) for purposes relating to the administration of justice, including, but not limited to, attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (d) to attend a place of worship, if that place of worship is operating in accordance with the Restricted Activity Directions (Restricted Areas) (No. 9); or - (e) to attend a community facility, if that facility is operating in accordance with the Restricted Activity Directions (Restricted Areas) (No. 9); or - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who does not have a driver's licence to or from work, to obtain educational services, or to the ordinary place of residence of a person with whom they are in an intimate personal relationship. - (g) if the person is a candidate for, or an employee or volunteer in relation to, a local government election, for the purposes of letterboxing, provided that: - (i) the candidate may travel to and within the local government ward for which they are a candidate; and - (ii) the employee or volunteer travels within the local government ward in which they ordinarily reside or no more than 5 km from their ordinary place of residence; and - (iii) in accordance with clause 11(1), they do not enter any other premises; and - (iv) letterboxing will be deemed to constitute exercise outdoors under clause 9(2) and they comply with clause 5(1AE) accordingly.

+Note: a candidate, employee or volunteer must not leave their premises for a period longer than 2 hours (and which must not be divided into more than 2 sessions). - (h) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (i) for purposes relating to, or associated with, dealing in residential property, in accordance with any requirements in the Restricted Activity Directions (Restricted Areas) (No. 9) and the Restricted Activity Directions (Non-Melbourne) (No. 4), including to receive services related to property settlements or commencement or ending of leases in accordance with the Directions currently in force; or - Note: if at the start of the stay at home period a person has a signed contract for a residential property which is scheduled to settle during the stay at home period, dealing with that residential property may continue.
+Similarly if a person is a residential tenant whose lease is expiring during the stay at home period, dealing with residential property may continue. - for the purposes of moving to a new premises at which the person will ordinarily reside; or - (k) if the person ordinarily resides outside Victoria, for the purposes of leaving Victoria; or - (l) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (m) for the purposes of national security.